SouthernMethodistUniversity/intro/sections/logistics.md

 * We want to encourage interaction, conversations and sense of community.
 Let’s practice the following:
     * Keep cameras on
     * Mute self when not talking
-    * Make use of chat (Slack chat will be available for asynchronous conversations)
+    * Make use of Slack chat.
+We are using Slack, so that we can have asynchronous conversations.
 * Each session will have a lead facilitator/instructor, but an additional facilitator will always be present and participating in chat on Slack.

 # Schedule